Semen

-Semen, also known as seminal fluid, is an organic bodily fluid created to contain spermatozoa.
-It is secreted by the gonads (sexual glands) and other sexual organs of male or hermaphroditic animals and can fertilize the female ovum.
-Semen is produced and originates from the seminal vesicle, which is located in the pelvis.
-The process that results in the discharge of semen from the urethral orifice is called ejaculation.
-In humans, seminal fluid contains several components besides spermatozoa: proteolytic and other enzymes as well as fructose are elements of seminal fluid which promote the survival of spermatozoa, and provide a medium through which they can move or "swim".
-The fluid is adapted to be discharged deep into the vagina, so the spermatozoa can pass into the uterus and form a zygote with an egg.
+Semen, also known as seminal fluid, is a bodily fluid that contains spermatozoa from the male gonads of animals.
+In humans and placental mammals, seminal fluid is ejaculated through the penis via the urethra.
+This fluid contains proteolytic and other enzymes as well as fructose, which promote the survival of spermatozoa and provide a medium through which they can move or "swim" from the vagina into the uterus to fertilize the female ovum and form a zygote.

-Semen is also a form of genetic material.
-In animals, semen has been collected for cryoconservation.
-Cryoconservation of animal genetic resources is a practice that calls for the collection of genetic material in efforts for conservation of a particular breed.
+Semen is collected from animals for artificial insemination or cryoconservation of genetic material.
+Cryoconservation of animal genetic resources is a practice that calls for the collection of semen in efforts for conservation of a particular breed.

 Physiology

 Fertilization

 Depending on the species, spermatozoa can fertilize ova externally or internally.
 In external fertilization, the spermatozoa fertilize the ova directly, outside of the female's sexual organs.
 Female fish, for example, spawn ova into their aquatic environment, where they are fertilized by the semen of the male fish.

-During internal fertilization, however, fertilization occurs inside the female's sexual organs.
-Internal fertilization takes place after insemination of a female by a male through copulation.
-In most vertebrates, including amphibians, reptiles, birds and monotreme mammals, copulation is achieved through the physical mating of the cloaca of the male and female.
-In marsupial and placental mammals, copulation occurs through the vagina.
+Internal fertilization occurs inside the female's sexual organs after a male inseminates a female through copulation.
+Most vertebrates, including amphibians, reptiles, birds and monotreme mammals, are inseminated through the cloaca.
+Marsupials and placental mammals are inseminated through the vagina.
+In macropods, semen coagulates and forms a mating plug in the vagina after copulation.